ibm-cloud-docs/cloud-databases/howto-cbr.md

    Contexts define from where your resources can be accessed, effectively linking your network zone to your rule.
    {: tip}

-1. Click **Add** to add your configuraiton to the summary panel.
+1. Click **Add** to add your configuration to the summary.
 1. Click **Next**.
 1. Name your rule.
-1. Select how you want to enforce the rule.
+1. Select how you want to enforce the rule. *Report-only* is not available for {{site.data.keyword.databases-for}}.

 ### Creating rules in the CLI
 {: #rules-cli}